 Are Humans More Carnivores Or Herbivores

 The age-old question of whether humans are inherently carnivores or herbivores has fueled countless debates, often sparking passionate arguments from both sides.
-To truly understand our dietary inclinations, we must delve into various aspects of human anatomy, physiology, evolutionary history, and nutritional needs.
-By examining these facets, we can gain a more comprehensive perspective on our natural dietary tendencies and shed light on whether we are fundamentally predisposed to a carnivorous or herbivorous diet.
+To truly understand our dietary inclinations, we must look at various aspects of human anatomy, physiology, evolutionary history, and nutritional needs.
+By examining these facets, we can gain a more comprehensive perspective on our natural dietary tendencies and walk through whether we are fundamentally predisposed to a carnivorous or herbivorous diet.

 Tracing Our Ancestral Roots: The Evolutionary Tale